 granting Advanced Standing to students within approved course structures, and where course rules permit; and

 articulation arrangements with other higher education providers, to facilitate movement between institutions and standardise the Advanced Standing awarded to students.

 Granting Advanced Standing recognises that an applicant has a sufficient basis of prior knowledge, understanding and skills to achieve the learning outcomes for the AQF level in the time specified.

-Decisions to grant Advanced Standing will be evidence-based, applied consistently and fairly, made in a timely manner and made in accordance with the terms of the Advanced Standing Procedures.
+Decisions to grant Advanced Standing will be evidence-based, applied consistently and fairly and made in a timely manner.

 Advanced Standing will not impinge upon the integrity of the University’s qualification outcomes and discipline requirements of the Award.